Inauguration of the Helmholtz-SESAME Beamline

 By JT - Jun 13,2022 - Last updated at Jun 13,2022

-AMMAN- 12 June saw the inauguration of yet another beamline at the SESAME synchrotron light facility near Amman (Jordan).
-This was the HElmholtz-SEsame Beamline (HESEB) for soft X-ray light designed and constructed by a consortium of five Helmholtz Research Centers of the Helmholtz Association under the lead of DESY.
-HESEB is a new, state-of-the-art measuring facility for experiments with soft X-ray light that will substantially widen research opportunities for scientists from the region and enable new international collaborations with many institutions, including German institutions.
+Guests during the inauguration of the Helmholtz-SESAME Beamline (HESEB) near the SESAME synchrotron light facility near Amman on Sunday (Photo courtesy of SESAME)

+AMMAN — The HElmholtz-SEsame Beamline (HESEB) for soft X-ray light designed and constructed by a consortium of five Helmholtz Research Centres of the Helmholtz Association under the lead of DESY, another beamline at the SESAME synchrotron light facility near Amman (Jordan ), was inaugurated on Sunday.

+The HESEB is a new, state-of-the-art measuring facility for experiments with soft X-ray light that will substantially widen research opportunities for scientists from the region and enable new international collaborations with many institutions, including German institutions, according to a SESAME statement.

-Among the dignitaries present to celebrate the event, to cut the ribbon and unveil a commemorative plaque marking the inauguration were Professor Wajih Owais, Minister of Higher Education and Scientific Research of Jordan, Mr Bernhard Kampmann, Ambassador of Germany to Jordan, Professor Rolf-Dieter Heuer, President of the SESAME Council, Professor Otmar Wiestler, President of the Helmholtz Association of German Research Centres, and Professor Helmut Dosch, Chair of the Board of Directors at DESY – on behalf of the HESEB Consortium.
+Among the dignitaries present to celebrate the event, to cut the ribbon and unveil a commemorative plaque marking the inauguration were Minister of Higher Education and Scientific Research of Jordan Wajih Owais, Bernhard Kampmann, Ambassador of Germany to Jordan, Rolf-Dieter Heuer, President of the SESAME Council, President of the Helmholtz Association of German Research Centres Otmar Wiestler, and Helmut Dosch, Chair of the Board of Directors at DESY – on behalf of the HESEB Consortium.

-Also present were the Governor of Balqa Governorate, the President of the Al-Balqa’ Applied University, members of the Jordan Parliament and of the Local Council, a high-level delegation from the Helmholtz Centers, and representatives of the Turkish and United Arab Emirates community and the local community.
+Also present were the Governor of Balqa Governorate, the President of the Al Balqa’ Applied University, members of the Jordan Parliament and of the Local Council, a high-level delegation from the Helmholtz Centres, and representatives of the Turkish and United Arab Emirates community and the local community.

+“Had it not been for the donation of BESSY I, none of us would be here today and SESAME would not have been born,” said Khaled Toukan, Director of SESAME, welcoming the guests.

-“When the SESAME project was initiated almost 20 years ago, it received the immediate support of His Majesty King Abdullah II, and we are proud to have SESAME located in Jordan and we will always give it our full support” said Professor Owais.
+Owais said that “when the SESAME project was initiated almost 20 years ago, it received the immediate support of His Majesty King Abdullah, and we are proud to have SESAME located in Jordan and we will always give it our full support”.

 “We are therefore very grateful to the German Government for its generous contributions and on-going support to SESAME, as we are of Germany’s support to Jordan in very many areas, and in the case of my Ministry, in higher and technical education and scientific research” he added.

-During a tour of the experimental hall that followed the round table, the guests were able to see the optical components and experimental chamber of the HESEB beamline and to observe at first hand the beam spot.
+During a tour of the experimental hall that followed the round table, the guests were able to see the optical components and experimental chamber of the HESEB beamline and to observe at first hand the beam spot, read the statement.

-Explaining what had prompted the Helmholtz Association to provide SESAME with the HESEB beamline, Professor Wiestler said "For many years now, SESAME has been demonstrating in an impressive way how a joint research project may bring people from different countries in the Middle East together for civil research.
-SESAME is a true bridge builder and a beacon of science diplomacy."
+Explaining what had prompted the Helmholtz Association to provide SESAME with the HESEB beamline, Wiestler said that "for many years now, SESAME hasbeen demonstrating in an impressive way how a joint research project may bring people from different countries in the Middle East together for civil research.
+SESAME is a true bridge builder and a beacon of science diplomacy".

 Related Articles